In call with Trump, China's Xi urges restraint over North Korea

 South Korea's presidential Blue House said in a statement on Saturday the United States and China were working to resolve the North Korea crisis, and it hoped the two leaders' phone call "will be able to resolve the peak of tension and act as a catalyst for the situation to move on to a new dimension."

-Guam, the Pacific island that is a U.S. territory and home to a U.S. air base, a Navy installation, a Coast Guard group and around 6,000 U.S. military personnel, posted emergency guidelines on Friday to help residents prepare for any potential nuclear attack. [nL1N1KX166]
+Guam, the Pacific island that is a U.S. territory and home to a U.S. air base, a Navy installation, a Coast Guard group and around 6,000 U.S. military personnel, posted emergency guidelines on Friday to help residents prepare for any potential nuclear attack.

 North Korean state news agency KCNA said on Thursday the North Korean army would complete plans in mid-August to fire four intermediate-range missiles over Japan to land in the sea 18 to 25 miles (30 to 40 km) from Guam.

-Japan's government decided to deploy its Patriot missile defence system to four locations in the west of the country, media reported.
-No one at Japan's defence ministry was available to comment on Saturday.
+Japan's government decided to deploy its Patriot missile defense system to four locations in the west of the country, media reported.
+No one at Japan's defense ministry was available to comment on Saturday.

 The governor of Guam, Eddie Baza Calvo, posted a video on Facebook of himself speaking with Trump.
 "We are with you a thousand percent.
 You are safe," Trump told Calvo.